-- Uniform Grant Guidance training-capacity building in areas of grant management, especially around the Uniform Grant Guidance, focused on reducing risk and increasing successful monitoring outcome - Training for subgrantees and partners on increasing access to programming through knowledge, communication and effective partnerships for targeted groups of students including students with IEPs, students and their families without adequate housing, students in foster care, students with mental health challenges, and young children and families without access to early learning opportunities. - Training in new state standards and assessments to increase capacity in meeting Sec.4203(a)(4). - Comprehensive Evaluation of Program Effectiveness - Through contracts and direct WDE data management, all programs funded under Title IV Part B are evaluated on program impact directly related to program outcomes within local applications.
+- Uniform Grant Guidance training-capacity building in areas of grant management, especially around the Uniform Grant Guidance, focused on reducing risk and increasing successful monitoring outcome - Training for subgrantees and partners on increasing access to programming through knowledge, communication and effective partnerships for targeted groups of students including students with IEPs, students and their families without adequate housing, students in foster care, students with mental health challenges, and young children and families without access to early learning opportunities. - Training in new state standards and assessments to increase capacity in meeting Sec.4203(a)(4). - A coordinator Community of Practice that meets virtually 2x per month to support implementation of each program's approved Program Implementation Planner and data and policies around the new 21stCCLC GPRA. - Comprehensive Evaluation of Program Effectiveness - Through contracts and direct WDE data management, all programs funded under Title IV Part B are evaluated on program impact directly related to program outcomes within local applications.
 This close alignment to local initiatives creates efficacy for change and a culture of continuous improvement. - Training and Technical Assistance-Eligible Applicants or Awardees - At least two bidders' conferences via webinar are held before applications are due.
-Dates and times are posted on the website and any eligible entity who turned in an Intent to Apply will be notified via email. - Applicants receive individualized support in the use of the online grant application tool, Grants Management System (GMS) with particular attention paid to community-based organizations new to the system. - List of Prescreened External Organizations - External organizations will provide information regarding youth programming experience, program types, program evaluation results, and other supporting documentation of success.
+Dates and times are posted on the website and any eligible entity who turned in an Intent to Apply will be notified via email.
+Training will be offered virtually and in-person, when appropriate. - Applicants receive individualized support in the use of the online grant application tool, Grants Management System (GMS) with particular attention paid to community-based organizations new to the system. - List of Prescreened External Organizations - External organizations will provide information regarding youth programming experience, program types, program evaluation results, and other supporting documentation of success.
 This information will be included in the prescreened list provided to eligible entities seeking partnerships as part of the application process or in seeking to build greater community connections and sustainability.
 Current subgrantees with a proven record of success will be added to the external provider list through a shortened process.

-Competitive Grant Awards to LEAs (95%)-These funds are and will continue to be awarded to eligible LEAs, nonprofits, and other eligible private organizations.
+Competitive Grant Awards to LEAs (93-95%)-These funds are and will continue to be awarded to eligible LEAs, nonprofits, and other eligible private organizations.
 Wyoming currently has grants in 21 of the 23 counties and has over 40% of awards with non-profits.